tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### <a id="ls-punch"></a>The `PUNCH` Command

-When the [U/W FOCAL Manual][uwfm] talks about loading and saving programs, it is in terms of the `PUNCH` command, which punches the current program out on paper tape, because the manual was written for the paper tape based version of U/W FOCAL.
+When [the Manual][uwfm] talks about loading and saving programs, it is in terms of the `PUNCH` command, which punches the current program out on paper tape, because the Manual was written for the paper tape based version of U/W FOCAL.

 The PiDP-8/I software project ships the OS/8 version of U/W FOCAL instead, which doesn't even have a `PUNCH` command.
 (We get the [`PLOT`